Women and Anaemia

 2. Sugarcane Juice

 It is rich in iron content, so one can eat sweets or porridge made from jaggery for few days.
+It is advised to take a small bite of jaggery after the meal everyday.
+Never consume too much jaggery at once.
+A small piece per day is enough.

 4. Dry Fruits

 Dry fruits such as dates, figs, apricot, almonds are the rich source of iron and dietary fibers.
 It also has high calories which helps in giving energy and increase the levels of hemoglobin.
+Make a habit of eating these dry fruits everyday without fail.
+You will soon see the good results in many forms, like improved skin texture, improving strength, good hair health, etc.

 Vegetable like drumsticks are rich in ferrous content and its leaves are rich in iron.
 So one can prepare and eat dishes from the drumstick and its leaves.